 Grand Eagle v.
 ABB, Inc., et al. (Ohio State Court)

-Representation of ABB entities and individuals in breach of contract, trade secret theft and fraud suit stemming from the sale of a business to Grand Eagle.
-Second chaired 5-day preliminary injunction hearing in which Judge denied Grand Eagle’s motion for preliminary injunction and adopted ABB’s findings of fact and conclusions of law.
+Represented ABB entities and individuals in breach of contract, trade secret theft, and fraud suit stemming from the sale of a business to Grand Eagle.
+Second-chaired five-day preliminary injunction hearing in which Judge denied Grand Eagle's motion for preliminary injunction and adopted ABB's findings of fact and conclusions of law.

-Representation of Hewlett-Packard in both offensive and defensive patent infringement litigation relating to networked storage systems, computer peripheral devices, printers, and other electronic data systems.
-Case involved assertion of numerous patent claims from 13 different patents.
-Second chaired a 9-day jury trial in the District Court of Massachusetts in suit brought by EMC against Hewlett-Packard.
+Represented Hewlett-Packard in both offensive and defensive patent infringement litigation relating to networked storage systems, computer peripheral devices, printers, and other electronic data systems.
+Case involved assertion of numerous patent claims from thirteen different patents.
+Second-chaired a nine-day jury trial in the District Court of Massachusetts in suit brought by EMC against Hewlett-Packard.
 The jury returned a finding of infringement.
-Cases settled as part of global settlement of multiple actions.
+Cases settled as part of a global settlement of multiple actions.

 Nicor Gas v.
 ComEd

-Lead counsel for Nicor Gas in arbitrations regarding cost allocation for remediation at over 30 manufactured plant sites in Illinois.
+Lead counsel for Nicor Gas in arbitrations regarding cost allocation for remediation at over thirty manufactured plant sites in Illinois.